Approximating Discrimination Within Models When Faced With Several Non-Binary Sensitive Attributes: Empirical Results

+respectively.
+Neither \eqref{eq:fair,sp} nor \eqref{eq:fair,dp} is exactly the same as the original SP.}, and one named discriminative risk (DR)\footnote{ The discriminative risk (DR) of this classifier is evaluated as

-where $\xqtb$ represents the disturbed sensitive attributes.
-DR reflects its bias degree from both individual- and group-fairness aspects. } \cite{bian2023increasing} that could reflect the bias level of ML models from both individual- and group-fairness aspects.
+where $\xqtb$ represents the perturbed SAs.
+DR reflects its bias level from both individual- and group-fairness aspects. } \cite{bian2023increasing_re} that could reflect the bias level of ML models from both individual- and group-fairness aspects.
+Note that only the extended SP and DR can work for several multi-valued SAs.

 \paragraph*{\bf Implementation details} We mainly use bagging, AdaBoost, LightGBM \cite{ke2017lightgbm}, FairGBM \cite{cruz2022fairgbm}, and AdaFair \cite{iosifidis2019adafair} as learning algorithms, where FairGBM and AdaFair are two fairness-aware ensemble-based methods.
-Plus, certain kinds of classifiers are used in Section~\ref{subsec:RQ1}---including decision trees (DT), naive Bayesian (NB) classifiers, $k$-nearest neighbours (KNN) classifiers, Logistic Regression (LR), support vector machines (SVM), linear SVMs (linSVM), and multilayer perceptrons (MLP)---so that we have a larger learner pools to choose from based on different fairness-relevant rules.
-Standard 5-fold cross-validation is used in these experiments, in other words, in each iteration, the entire dataset is divided into two parts, with 80\% as the training set and 20\% as the test set.
+Plus, certain kinds of classifiers are used in Section~\ref{subsec:RQ1}---including decision trees (DT), naive Bayesian (NB) classifiers, $k$-nearest neighbours (KNN) classifiers, Logistic Regression (LR), support vector machines (SVM), linear SVMs (linSVM), and multilayer perceptrons (MLP)---so that we have a larger learner pool to choose from based on different fairness-relevant rules.
+Standard 5-fold cross-validation is used in these experiments; in other words, in each iteration, the entire dataset is divided into two parts, with 80\% as the training set and 20\% as the test set.
 Also, features of datasets are scaled in preprocessing to lie between 0 and 1.
-Except for the experiments for RQ3, we set the hyper-parameters $m_1=25$ and $m_2= \lceil 2\lg(n)\rceil$ in other experiments.
+Except for the experiments for RQ3, we set the hyperparameters $m_1=25$ and $m_2= \lceil 2\lg(n)\rceil$ in all other experiments.
+The value $25$ of $m_1$ is randomly chosen, just as a value that is not too small to get an awful approximation meanwhile not too large to cost unnecessarily much more time.
+We also discuss, in RQ3 and Section~\ref{subsec:RQ3}, whether the choice of $m_1$ and $m_2$ will affect the approximation results.